Why I have a PERSONAL WEBSITE:

-As I was contemplating starting my new business, the first thing I felt I had to do was get a name and a logo.
+As I was contemplating starting my new small business, the first thing I felt I had to do was get a name and a logo.
 I thought about this for weeks, looking up names on GoDaddy.com, and running them through my mind.
 I thought of several, only to strike out on the name search.
-Finally, I found and settled on a name for my professional organizing business - Magnolia Organizing.
 This name search delayed my ability to market myself for a few weeks as I went through these decisions.
 And I am not alone.
 I have seen this phenomenon occur over and over again as I have mentored others.
 Many folks take weeks to decide on a name, spend time developing a logo, work on branding colors and printed material.

-I did all of that, and now I am transitioning my business to my personal brand at Beth W. Smith.
-I still do local professional organizing, because I love the 1:1 interactions that hands on-coaching affords.
+I did all of that, but now I am also building my personal brand at Beth W. Smith.
 But because I want a bigger voice and platform, I have added my Woman Reinvented Podcast and business coaching/public speaking to my offerings.
 So, I have transitioned toward personal branding for myself.
 Because it makes more SENSE.

 I want to encourage you to think about developing a personal brand for yourself.
 And yes, your social media strategist and graphic designer may be horrified, but please hear me out.